Eniola Olumeyan

 Student, Trinity College Dublin

-I'm Nora, a third year undergraduate student studying History and Art History at Trinity College Dublin.
+I'm Nora, a final year undergraduate student studying History and Art History at Trinity College Dublin.
 I'm originally from Massachusetts in the United States.
 I'm interested in the intersection between history and art history: I'm fascinated by the people, communities, and cultures behind the art, and the social spheres in which art was produced.
 I also am very interested in heritage sites and the preservation of history and visual culture through architecture.
+In my free time, I enjoy visiting museums, going to cafes, and taking long walks around Dublin.
 My 2024 Laidlaw research project examines the homes of women living outside of heteronormative conventions in early-twentieth century Dublin.
-I am the Public Relations Officer for the University Philosophical Society (The Phil), the largest student society at Trinity College Dublin and one of the oldest in the world.
-I'm passionate about the Phil community and its long legacy of discourse and debate.
-In my free time, I also enjoy visiting museums, going to cafes, and taking long walks around Dublin.

 Eve Townsley